“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 “Of course it’s me!
-It’s you I wasn’t expecting!” said Breccan from outside the ship.
+It’s you I wasn’t expecting!” said Breccan, standing outside the ship.

-He was dressed in outside wear and grew a small beard since the last time we saw him.
+He wore thick outdoor wear with sturdy black boots and had grown a small beard since the last time we saw him.
 It brought out a more rugged, sturdier side of him.
-If anything he was even more attractive than before, which threw me off because he’s been rejected by Kiko so many times.
+If anything he was even more attractive than before, which threw me off because he’d been rejected by Kiko so many times.

 Within a few moments the entire Jago crew gathered in front of the door.